Dan J. Harkey

 Cashouts and subordinate financing are acceptable.
 Subordinate funding refers to a second mortgage or other junior lien on a property, not the primary loan, but in a subordinate recorded position.
 A Junior Lien can be a helpful option for borrowers who need additional funds but want to keep their first mortgage.

-Business purpose: growth capital to improve financial condition
+Business purpose: growth capital to improve the financial condition

 Mortgage brokers serve as intermediaries, soliciting, qualifying, processing, and underwriting loan transactions.
 When a private investor funds the loan, the broker arranges for proper documentation and handles the closing process.
 Upon funding and closing the loan transaction, the broker usually becomes the servicing agent on behalf of the private money investor.

-Could you complete a loan summary explaining the proposed transaction with loan-to-value, collateral property, reason for borrowing, borrower's ability to repay, and an explanation of investor yield?
+Could you please complete a loan summary that explains the proposed transaction, including the loan-to-value ratio, collateral property, reason for borrowing, the Borrower's ability to repay, and an explanation of the investor yield?

 Appraisal of real property from an independent, certified appraiser.

-The loan application is completed by the borrower, with the purpose of the loan explained.
+The loan application is completed by the Borrower, who explains the purpose of the loan.

 Credit report